ESG FAQ

 -

-Awareness and training are essential for this transformation.
-Back in 2020, Schneider Electric achieved its goal of reaching 90% of employees having access to a comprehensive well-being at work program (including access to medical coverage and well-being training).
+Also, awareness and training are essential for this transformation.
+Back in 2020, Schneider Electric achieved its goal to reach 90% of employees having access to a comprehensive well-being at work program (including access to medical coverage and well-being training).

 Employees have access to training in different topics such as new and smarter ways of working, the upside of stress, how to work in a hybrid world, mindfulness at work, energizing our people to perform, spotting the signs of mental health challenges, and using strengths to prevent burnout.
 For instance, in 2021, a global mental health campaign was organized during the month of October using the tagline “Mental Health Matters” with more than 10,000 employees worldwide participating in different activities and training and 300,000 people reached on social media with testimonies from our leaders.

-In 2023, the group also refreshed its Global Family Leave Policy, allowing its employees to enjoy extra time off to better take care of not only themselves but also their loved ones.
+In 2023, the Group has also refreshed its Global Family Leave Policy, allowing its employees to enjoy extra time off to better take care of not only themselves, but also their loved ones.
 With Global Family Leave Policy 2.0, the number of paid times increased for parental and care leave, compared to when it was first launched in 2017:

 - Primary Parental Leave: Increased from 12 weeks to 20 weeks paid.